VW scandal could end platinum's price supremacy over palladium

 “There seems to be panic in the (platinum) market, so another $100 an ounce fall is possible,” said MW Consult’s Michael Wagner, a former metals manager at Volkswagen.

-About 17,000 ounces of platinum are used for 100,000 diesel-fueled cars.
-Falling demand for diesel-fueled cars in the 9-million unit European market would take a serious toll on overall platinum demand.
+About 17,000 ounces of platinum are used for 100,000 diesel-fuelled cars.
+Falling demand for diesel-fuelled cars in the 9-million unit European market would take a serious toll on overall platinum demand.

 A 22 percent price fall this year adds to platinum miners’ pressure to divest assets and cut production.
 Around two-thirds of the industry, which is still recovering from an often violent five-month strike last year, is loss-making at prices below $1,000 an ounce.

-The strike in South Africa, accounting for 80 percent of global output has put serious pressure on producers including Longing and Anglo American Platinum (Amplats), which have seen their shares plunge 90 percent and 24 percent respectively this year.
+The strike in South Africa, accounting for 80 percent of global output has put serious pressure on producers including Lonmin and Angolo American Platinum (Amplats), which have seen their shares plunge 90 percent and 24 percent respectively this year.

-Amplats, the world’s biggest platinum producer, took a big step towards its goal of becoming a low cost miner by selling its labor intensive Rustenburg mines this month, a move that should shrink output but help to boost profit.

-Reporting by Clara Denina.
-Additional reporting by Jan Harvey; editing by Pratima Desai and David Evans
+Amplats, the world’s biggest platinum producer, took a big step towards its goal of becoming a low cost miner by selling its labour intensive Rustenburg mines this month, a move that should shrink output but help to boost profit.
+(Reporting by Clara Denina.
+Additional reporting by Jan Harvey; editing by Pratima Desai and David Evans)